Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Iowa's games have gone over 44 points in six of 13 chances this season.

-- Saturday's over/under is 13.2 points lower than the two team's combined 57.2 points per game average.

-- The 41.3 combined points per game that these two squads have allowed this season are 2.7 fewer than the 44 over/under in this contest.
+- The two teams combine to score 57.2 points per game, 13.2 more than the total in this contest.

-- Wildcats games this season feature an average total of 52.9 points, a number 8.9 points higher than Saturday's over/under.
+- This contest's total is 2.7 points above the 41.3 these two squads combine to surrender per game this season.

-- The 43 PPG average total in Hawkeyes games this season is one point fewer than this game's over/under.
+- In 2021, games involving the Hawkeyes have averaged a total of 43.0 points, 1.0 fewer than this game's set over/under.

 Kentucky Stats and Trends

-- Kentucky has eight wins against the spread in 12 games this season.
+- Kentucky has played 12 games, with eight wins against the spread.

-- The Wildcats have an against the spread record of 4-2 in their six games as a favorite of 2.5 points or more so far this season.
+- The Wildcats are 4-2 ATS when favored by 2.5 points or more this season.

-- Kentucky has hit the over in 58.3% of its opportunities this year (seven times over 12 games with a set point total).

-- When Kentucky scores more than 19.2 points, it is 6-3 against the spread and 8-1 overall.
+- Kentucky is 6-3 against the spread and 8-1 overall this season when the team puts up more than 19.2 points.

-- When Kentucky picks up more than 326.9 yards, the team is 6-3 against the spread and 8-1 overall.
+- Kentucky is 6-3 against the spread and 8-1 overall when the team churns out over 326.9 yards.

 - The Wildcats have 20 giveaways this season, while the Hawkeyes have 29 takeaways .